 1 1/2 lbs tomatoes, thinly sliced (or halved if using cherry tomatoes)

 salt and pepper

 2 cups (2 handfuls) basil leaves, pureed in food processor or blender with 1/2 cup (12o ml) olive oil, seasoned with salt and pepper.
 You will not use all of the pesto.
 You can use the extra on pasta, in salad dressing, drizzled over grilled meats and vegetables.
-Keeps 1 week in refrigerator.
+Keeps 1 week in the refrigerator.

-In a parchment lined 9 to 10 inch springform pan combine bread crumbs and 5 tablespoons (75 ml) olive oil.
+In a parchment lined 9 to 10-inch springform pan combine bread crumbs and 5 tablespoons (75 ml) olive oil.

 In a small bowl, combine ricotta, parmesan, eggs, garlic, salt and pepper.

 Mix well (you want eggs to be completely incorporated).